maxlou05/kubernetes-scanner-with-kafka/README.md

 (needs to be installed separately using helm)

 1. Use the Kowl `kowl_values.yml` manifest to install Kowl with helm
-2. Port-forward port 8080 (as instructed after the install)
+2. `kubectl port-forward` port 8080 (as instructed after the install)